Love Poem: When The Bed Burns

 fire-eaters’ —bellies full of flames

-turn inside-out as fire-breathers
+turn inside-out; fire-breathers shape-shift

 bonfire of marital bliss consumed by wildfire